meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

   prettyCommands sm' hist (checkCommandNames cmds (res === Ok))
 ```

-Lastly, we execute the test, creating the `queues` directory if it does not exist yet.
+Lastly, I execute the test, creating the `queues` directory if it does not exist yet.

 ```haskell
 main :: IO ()